 Development application (DA) call to Council request:

 that DA number

+be reported to council for determination.

 Reason:

-Publiz iluterest.
+Publiz interest.

 Declaration of Interest:

 I/We have considered any pecuniary or non-pecuniary conflict of interest (including political donations) associated with this DA on my part or an associated person.
-I/We (Mayor/Councillor/s) have a conflict of interest: ✓ No ☐ Yes If yes, please provide the nature of the interest and reasons why further action should be taken to bring this DA to Council:

-Please sign or type name & stached to an omeil.
-Signed: Please sign or forward supporting email.
-Signed: Click here to enter a date.
-27-10: 20.
-Click here to enter a date.
-27/10/76 Click here to enter a date.
+I/We (Mayor/Councillor/s)

+Date: Click here to enter a date.
+27-(0:20,

+Date: Click here to enter a date.
+2 // 10/ 76

+Date: Click here to enter a date upporting mail.